Seleninic acid

 A seleninic acid is an organoselenium compound and an oxoacid with the general formula RSeO2H, where R ≠ H. Its structure is R\sSe(=O)\sOH.
 It is a member of the family of organoselenium oxoacids, which also includes selenenic acids and selenonic acids, which are R\sSe\sOH and R\sSe(=O)2\sOH, respectively.
 The parent member of this family of compounds is methaneseleninic acid (CH3\sSe(=O)\sOH), also known as methylseleninic acid or "MSA".

 Reactions and applications in synthesis

+Despite the term "acid", seleninic acids are in fact amphoteric, forming stable hydrochloride and hydroselenonate salts.

 Seleninic acids (particularly areneseleninic acids) are useful catalysts for hydrogen peroxide epoxidations, Baeyer–Villiger oxidations, oxidations of thioethers, etc.; peroxyseleninic acids (R\sSe(=O)\sOOH) are thought to be the active oxidants.

+Hydrazine reduces seleninic acids to the diselenide.
+Depending on stoichiometry, thiols reduce seleninic acids to selenenic anhydrides or selenides.